webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 The corresponding public key is included in a JSON Web Key (JWK) [RFC7517].
-This would be included in either a newly-defined "jwk" parameter of the Crypto-Key header field [I-D.thomson-http-encryption]; alternatively, the "p256ecdsa" parameter defined in [I-D.thomson-http-content-signature] could be used to transport a raw key.
+This would be included in either a newly-defined "jwk" parameter of the Crypto-Key header field [I-D.ietf-httpbis-encryption-encoding]; alternatively, the "p256ecdsa" parameter defined in [I-D.thomson-http-content-signature] could be used to transport a raw key.